[ Hover over any topic to learn more ]

 Andrea Johnson began working at Montessori Academy after graduating from Overton High School in 1999.
 She began in the aftercare program and moved into the primary classroom after completion of her A.A. degree.
 She taught Practical Life in Room 4 from 2006 through spring 2011.
 In the fall of 2011, she joined Ms. Dickason to re-open room 1.
 She is a trained and accomplished Practical Life teacher and will complete her Early Childhood Montessori training during the summer of 2011.
 Andrea also has been the lead teacher coordinator for the summer camp program for two years.

 Tanelle’s interest in Montessori education began after the birth of her daughter, Kira.
 Kira’s remarkable early learning abilities inspired Tanelle to look beyond traditional educational approaches to find an environment where her daughter’s gifts could be nurtured.
 Her search brought her to Montessori Academy.
-She clearly remembers her tour of the school as a prospective parent, when she and her husband, Mark, walked through the classrooms of busy, calm, happy children.
-She thought, “This is what school is supposed to be.
-This is what I want for my child.”
-It was the answer to a question she had always felt about what was missing in traditional education.
-Inspired by the Montessori educational approach and philosophy, Tanelle embarked upon the path to become a Montessori teacher.
-She began her training the summer before she started teaching in Room 9 in 2007, and she completed her Montessori certification in Early Childhood from Montessori Educators International in 2009.
+She clearly remembers her tour of the school as a prospective parent.
+She and her husband, Mark, walked through the classrooms full of busy, calm, happy children and immediately knew that this was the place for their daughter.
+Inspired by the Montessori educational approach, Tanelle embarked upon the path to become a Montessori teacher, completing her certification in Early Childhood from Montessori Educators International in 2009.

-Tanelle is truly passionate about Montessori education.
-She believes that the Montessori classroom is the place where every child’s unique gifts can be nurtured, and every child can reach his or her full potential.
-She considers it a privilege to be part of these amazing children’s lives each day and says that being a Montessori teacher is the most rewarding and joyful work she has ever done.
+“The Montessori classroom is the place where every child’s unique gifts can be nurtured, and every child can reach his or her full potential.
+It is a privilege to be part of these amazing children’s lives each day.
+Being a Montessori teacher is the most rewarding and joyful work I’ve ever done.”

 Mrs. Lee worked at Murfreesboro Montessori before coming to Montessori Academy in 2001.
 She believes that Montessori Academy offers an environment that provides young children an excellent foundation for learning success and feels very fortunate that her children are getting such a valuable foundation.
 She enjoys her job and finds it very rewarding!